httpsterio/httpster.io/src/content/articles/2025-04-11-content-driven-css-with-eleventy.md

 ---
 title: Generating content driven CSS with Eleventy
 date: 2025-04-11
-description: Why spend an hour writing CSS when you can spend four hours to create classes on the fly?
+description: Why spend an hour writing CSS when you can spend four hours creating classes on the fly?
 draft: false
 tags:
   - CSS